 The first church in Rhuddlan was built around 1080.
-In 1301, a new temple had to be built, as the older one had to be pulled down to make place for the castle, then erected.
-In the second half of the fifteenth century, the church was enlarged by a second nave, and around 1500 a tower on its west side.
+In 1301, a new church had to be built, as the older one had to be pulled down to make place for the castle, then erected.
+In the second half of the fifteenth century, the church was enlarged by a second aisle, and around 1500 a tower on its west side.
 The expansion probably took place as a result of damages to the building during the Welsh rebellion of Owain Glyndŵr at the beginning of the fifteenth century.
 In the nineteenth century, the church underwent several Victorian renovations, during which the appearance of the nave and the chancel were unified.
-The nave and presbytery of the 14th century started to act as a side aisle, and the nave of the 15th century took over the functions of the main nave and the presbytery.
+The nave and presbytery of the 14th century started to act as a side aisle, and the aisle of the 15th century took over the functions of the main nave and the presbytery.
 In 1820, on the northern side of the church, Bodrhyddan’s Mausoleum was added.

 Website cpat.demon.co.uk, Church of St Mary, Rhuddlan.